zilishen/documentation/content/nms/acm/releases/known-issues.md

 #### Description

 Creating a policy with metadata of "targetPolicyName" set to anything but default can cause issues with secrets being duplicated if more than one policy is created.
-Setting this value to anything but the default value will cause the policy to not be applied.
+Setting this value to anything but the default value will also cause the policy to not be applied.

 ---